 There are portable restrooms in Bristol located at the Bristol General Store and at Meadow View Nature Area.
 The Ennis Veterans Memorial Park, Bluebonnet Park, and Minnie McDowall Park (119 N Dallas), and the Ennis Welcome Center (201 NW Main St) have public restrooms.

 Drive safely out on the trails.
 Watch for stopped vehicles, children, and animals.
 While the roads used for the Ennis Bluebonnet Trails are public roads, the properties themselves are privately owned.
 As such, trails should be enjoyed from the safety of your vehicle unless a property owner has a sign posted stating otherwise.
 If you would like to get out of your vehicle to enjoy bluebonnets up close, please do so at the public areas that are listed on the map.
 If you do get out of your vehicle, please watch where you sit, stand or step.
 It is the country and there may be critters, ants, and cow paddies.
-IF YOU ARE TRAVELING THE TRAILS ON SATURDAY MORNING, APRIL 13, 2024, please be cautious of bicyclers.
-There is a large organized bicycle ride (Lancaster Country Ride) traveling through the NORTH TRAIL in the morning.
-We advise that you avoid the North Trail until after 12pm.
-Thank you.

 It is recommended that you take a small bag for trash.
 Please do not litter along the trails.